Title: Been Here All Along

-Genre/s: Young Adult, Contemporary, Romance
+Genre/s: Young Adult, Contemporary, Romance, LGBTQ+

-My rating: 4/5 stars
+My rating: 3/5 stars

 Gideon always has a plan.
 His plans include running for class president, becoming head of the yearbook committee and having his choice of colleges.
 They do not include falling head over heels for his best friend and next-door neighbour, Kyle.
 It’s a distraction.
 It’s pointless, as Kyle is already dating the gorgeous and popular head cheerleader, Ruby.
 And Gideon doesn’t know what to do . . .

 Kyle finally feels like he has a handle on life.
 He has a wonderful girlfriend, a best friend willing to debate the finer points of Lord of the Rings, and social acceptance as captain of the basketball team.
 Then, both Ruby and Gideon start acting really weird, just as his spot on the team is threatened, and Kyle can’t quite figure out what he did wrong . . .

 Hi book nerds!
 I’m back with another book review!
 I started reading Been Here All Along just because I wanted to read an ebook alongside my physical read (which happens to be Reign of the Fallen), but I finished reading this one first!

 This was a good read, a fast and fun one.
 And although the plot seemed too easy and predictable at times, it was still pretty enjoyable.
 I definitely recommend this to those who are looking for a short and sweet contemporary read!

 The writing was okay, it was light and it was easy to follow.

 There are four perspectives, though, so that can be a little confusing, not because of timelines or the different thoughts of the characters, but because you’ll be wondering “oh, why does this character have a perspective?
 What does he/she have to the with the plot?
 Do they have a bigger purpose or part?
 What’s going to happen in their arc now?”.
 Stuff like those.